You are here:

 Handout on Health: Osteoarthritis

-This booklet is for people who have osteoarthritis, their families, and others interested in learning more about the disorder.
-The booklet describes osteoarthritis and its symptoms and contains information about diagnosis and treatment, as well as research efforts supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) and other components of the U.S. Department of Health and Human Services' National Institutes of Health (NIH).
+This publication is for people who have osteoarthritis, their families, and others interested in learning more about the disorder.
+The publication describes osteoarthritis and its symptoms and contains information about diagnosis and treatment, as well as research efforts supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) and other components of the U.S. Department of Health and Human Services’ National Institutes of Health (NIH).
 It also discusses pain relief, exercise, and quality of life for people with osteoarthritis.
-If you have further questions after reading this booklet, you may wish to discuss them with your doctor.
+At the end is a list of key words to help you understand the terms used in this publication.
+If you have further questions after reading this, you may wish to discuss them with your doctor.

 What Is Osteoarthritis?